ymasory/rubyrc/README.md

 This is where you put your former `.bashrc` customizations.

 # Should I Use This? #
 Probably not.
 I stopped using it after a year.
-Until it includes a way to write bash **functions** in ruby, via some kind of parameter-passing scheme, it doesn't save you from as much bash agony as I'd hoped.
+Until it includes a way to write bash **functions** in Ruby, via some kind of parameter-passing scheme, it doesn't save you from as much bash agony as I'd hoped.